jonburdon/vue-fundamentals-one/README.md

 1. Demonstrate key fundamentals of a javascript framework

 ## Developer Aims
-1. Develop understanding of javascript fundamental level
+1. Develop understanding of javascript frameworks at a fundamental level
 2. Use minimum technologies possible to explore Vue eg no cli or node.js to build projects
+3. Start with a very simple code base, and then refactor / repurpose.

 ### Technologies
 1. HTML